Ready for answers! Simply enter your question or keyword below.

 RC021: Classical Music

-Please note that especially for classical music special requirements are specified by the shops in relation to the data.
-Schedule always a lead time of at least 3-4 weeks.
+Please note that the portals have special data requirements, especially for classical music.
+Therefore, always plan a lead time of at least 3-4 weeks.

-Generally, we would recommend to contact the person in charge (cdagata@feiyr.com) before you release classical music, so that necessary changes and adjustments can be made in advance.
+In general, it is advisable to contact the responsible employee (cdagata@feiyr.com) for classical music releases before publication so that any necessary changes and adjustments can be coordinated in advance.

-For a successful transmission of your release to the portals, it's essential that all necessary information is available in the metadata.
-A classical song should be created in the following standard format:
+It is essential for a successful submission to the portals that all necessary information is available in the title data.
+A classical title is usually created in the following standard format:

 Examples: